 Health Canada recommends remedial action be taken if the annual radon concentration in your home or building is greater than 200 Becquerels per cubic metre (200 Bq/m³).

 There are a couple of options to determine radon concentrations:

-Since radon concentrations vary over time, the Long-Term Detectors provide a more accurate reading of radon levels in your home or building.
+Since radon concentrations vary over time, long-term detectors provide a more accurate reading of overall radon levels in your home or building.

 When is the best time to test for Radon?

 The ideal testing period is during the heating season, from October to April.
 During these months, a detector can be placed on site for a period of 3 months.
 Any other time of year, the detector is placed for 365 days.
 This is due to generally higher levels of Radon during the heating season, allowing for a worst-case scenario and ensuring Radon levels are not understated.